19 Jun No Fundraiser Left Inside

 By going there, and by looking and learning, these theoretical third-person narratives became first-person testimonials.
 Instead of “I learned about,” it has become “I saw, I heard, I smelled, and I felt.”

-Whether you are an Executive Director, another staff member with fundraising responsibilities, or a Board member, giving yourself permission to make these stories personal by visiting the sites for which you need to raise money will help you a lot.
+Whether you are an Executive Director, another staff member with fundraising responsibilities, or a Board member, give yourself permission to make these stories personal by visiting the sites, for which you need to raise money, will help you a lot.
 You will become more effective when you talk about them.
 It will help you imagine taking donors there – so they can “own” them, too.

 And it will keep you motivated.

 Now’s the time.
 Get these projects out of your head and into your heart.